-- 3. Similarly create an instance of type Assertion Point for each assertion point you want in the assertion area.
+- Similarly create an instance of type Assertion Point for each assertion point you want in the assertion area.
 In our example, we will create assertion points called "B4 Gate 1" and "B4 Gate 2".
-Drag the Assertion Point type into the right hand pane, double click < Create new object> and then enter the two names on separate lines of the name box.
+Drag the Assertion Point type into the object browser, double-click <Create new object> and then enter the two names on separate lines of the name box.
 Click Save. - 4.
 Now set up a spatial extent for the assertion area, covering the region containing all the assertion points that will be in this area.
 In SPATIAL PROPERTIES select the Assertion Area type, and then the "extent" spatial property.
-Under Specific Spaces double click <Create new specific space> and select the area you are creating in Choose an object, then use shift + left mouse to place points for the boundary of the extent.
+Under SPECIFIC SPACES double-click <Create new specific space> and select the area you are creating in Choose an object, then use Shift + left mouse to place points for the boundary of the extent.
 Click Save.